 The Icelandic Suite

-As part of the package, the newly opened Icelandic Suite will be home for three nights, which, alongside Hotel Ranga’s continent-themed offerings, was personally designed by Palsson and features beautifully handcrafted furnishings among other tasteful design details.
+As part of the package, the newly opened Icelandic Suite will be home for three nights, which, alongside Hotel Ranga’s continent-themed offerings, features beautifully handcrafted furnishings among other tasteful design details.
 “This was a special project for us because it was so close to home,” he says of the project.

 “Every element has a specific inspiration and personal touch – from the pebbles from the black sand beach and pastel colour palette to the handcrafted wood furniture and wool sweater blanket to our statement Icelandic horse artwork.
 It’s a reflection of our home and culture, so it had to be just right.”